KingricharVD/Astra-Coin/documentation/LOTTERY.md

 When a new block is generated we calculate the score for this block, compare it with 11(or less) scores that are already saved and add it to the list in case it's bigger than minimum score.
 The new winners list is saved in `vLotteryWinnersCoinstakes` in `CBlockIndex`

 ## Lottery participation
-To participate in the lottery, all you need is to stake with UTXO that is > 10000 Divi.
+To participate in the lottery, all you need is to stake with UTXO that is > 10000 Astra.
 This value can be updated by DVS (multivalue sporks.)

 ## Lottery winners
 The Current model supports 11 winners.
 The biggest hash gets half of the pool, and the other 10 winners are distributed another 5% each.